 Like the recently introduced IWC Da Vinci Chronograph Ceramic IW3766 that, too, was presented at the SIHH 2010, the new Panerai Luminor 1950 10 Days GMT Ceramica (PAM 335) has its 44 mm case made of zirconium oxide.

-Unlike the competitors, the Italian brand stayed true to the watch’s concept of extreme hardness and ruggedness and used the same scratch-resistant material for both the case and the bezel.
+Unlike the competitors, the Italian brand stayed true to the concept of extreme hardness and ruggedness and used the same scratch-resistant material for both the case and the bezel.

-Well, to be precise, the screw-down case back cover is made of titanium, but the rear side of the case is not exactly the most scratch-prone part of any watch, is it?
+Well, to be precise, the screw-down case back cover is made of titanium, but the rear side of the case is not exactly the most scratch-prone part of any case, is it?
 I mean, you can always choose where to put your watch before going to bed and, while the watch sits on your wrist, the case back is protected from hard objects and sharp angles with your body.

 Inside the classic-shaped body that measures bearable 44 millimeters in width (the signature crown guard is not included as you have probably already guessed) is hidden the well-known P.2003 automatic movement.

 Sporting three mainspring barrels that provide it with its monstrous 240 hours (10 days!) of power reserve, the movement is stuffed with complications allowing the dial to display not only the usual hours and minutes but also a second time-zone with a 24-hour indicator, day/night indicator, date and small seconds counter at 9 o’clock.

 It also displays a linear power reserve indicator, which is, to be fair, my favorite type.

 As usual, the movement is laconic in its finish, but it is still visible that it is decorated with extreme care and attention to detail.